|What's in my bag||http://tinyurl.com/RonMartGear|

 Mostly obvious spam but competing site links and rude comments are rejected as well.
 I also delete duplicates so if you get a delete it is most often because you accidentally posted multiple times.This site is unreadable, can you change the color scheme to black text on white?

 I wish I could, but I can't at this time.
 In the meantime you can view the RSS feed via readers and get a different color scheme, but some images and text will look funny.Are you paid to write articles or by sponsors?

 No, I choose what I write and how I write it without given anyone a chance to pre-reader it.
 At this time I'm not accepting any paid advertising either.
 I do make money if you purchase using links found in my articles or when you use my codes.I found a typo in your article.
 Who's proof reading this stuff?

 Thanks, please contact me.
 Sadly, I have no staff and with my hours it's one draft and then publish.
-I hope to change this in the future when the blog becomes my full-time job, but I’m not quite there yet.Those are insane hours, don't you ever sleep?
+I hope to change this in the future when the blog becomes my full-time job, but I’m not quite there yet.When do you actually shoot?

 All the time when I'm not at my day job - especially when I'm reviewing camera gear.Do you still to shoot professionally?

 Yes, I still have paying clients but I'm very selective as to who I work with.
 With my limited time my rate is priced make it worth my while and it must be a job I'm excited about doing.Do you still teach?

 Not as much as I'd like, but I do private training and portfolio reviews.
 Contact me if you are interested.What gives you the right to review products?